elissasoroj/shadie/docs/main/about.md

 ## What is it?

-`shadie` is a wrapper around SLiM3 that provides a user-friendly python API interface, implements selection on alternating hapliod/diploid lifecycles, and converts user-provided phylogeny into SLiM3-compatible subpopulation demography.
+`shadie` is a wrapper around SLiM that provides a user-friendly python API interface for generating models that incorporate alternation-of-generations.

+Coming Soon: we are currently working on functionality that would allow `shadie` to convert user-provided phylogeny into SLiM-compatible subpopulation demography.

 ## Image Use